MARKET SNAPSHOT: Stocks Hit Records For 4th Straight Day After Jobs Report; S&P 500, Nasdaq Set For Best Week In A Year

 Which stocks are in focus?

 The day's gains were broad, with seven of the 11 primary S&P 500 sectors higher on the day.
 Tech shares were among the biggest gainers, up 0.4%, which helped to lift the broader Nasdaq, which has a heavy weighting in tech.
-Microsoft Corp.(MSFT) rose 0.8%, as did Alphabet Inc.(GOOGL), the parent company of Google.
+Microsoft Corp.(MSFT) rose 1%, while Alphabet Inc.(GOOGL), the parent company of Google, added 1.4%.

-AveXis Inc.(AVXS) fell 5.6%.
+AveXis Inc.(AVXS) rose 0.2% in volatile trading.
 The gene-therapy company said late Thursday it was preparing to respond to Food and Drug Administration information requests about AveXis's primary gene therapy, which would be used to treat a form of spinal muscular atrophy.

 What are other markets doing?